HenrikBengtsson/matrixStats/revdep/problems.md

 * URL: http://netlogor.predictiveecology.org, https://github.com/PredictiveEcology/NetLogoR/
 * BugReports: https://github.com/PredictiveEcology/NetLogoR/issues
 * Date/Publication: 2019-11-27 12:00:02 UTC
-* Number of recursive dependencies: 174
+* Number of recursive dependencies: 163

 Run `revdep_details(,"NetLogoR")` for more info

 </details>

 ## In both

+*   checking for missing documentation entries ...
+WARNING
+    ```
+    Undocumented S4 methods:
+      generic '[[<-' and siglist 'worldArray,ANY,ANY'
+    All user-level objects in a package (including S4 classes and methods)
+    should have documentation entries.
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
+    Extensions’ manual.
+    ```

 *   checking package dependencies ...
 NOTE
     ```